MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/html.md

 > How to add HTML tags to your markdown files

-This page is aimed at both markdown docs files on GitHub as well as markdown pages of a Jekyll site.
+This page is aimed at both markdown docs files on GitHub as well as markdown pages in a Jekyll site.

 HTML will render in markdown, so you can do things not possible with plain markdown syntax.
 Such as add an ID or class or resize and align images.
 HTML doesn't care about whitespace so much so it is also easier to build a bullet list or table using a if statements and for loops when using HTML rather than markdown.